RoaaHamoudah/NetworkProject/README.md

      - server.py: Python script implementing the web server using TCP.

 - Serve English and Arabic web pages with team details, project content, and links.
+     - main_en.html: English version of the main web page.